Scott Jacobs: Museum exhibits and collections

 Jacobs’ work is included in the permanent collections at the Petersen Automotive Museum in Beverly Hills, California, the Cobb-Murrieta Museum in Marietta, Ga., and the Milwaukee Museum.

 Museum exhibits include “Speed Demons, Race Inspired Motorcycle Art at the Journey Museum” in Rapid City, S.D., Aug.
 2005, and “Wind Blown: American Motorcycle Fine Art” at the Marietta/Cobb Museum in Marietta.
 Ga., May–August 2005.

 Personal life

-In 2012, Jacobs and his younger daughter Alexa were featured on ABC’s reality show Secret Millionaire, where wealthy participants live undercover for a week in poverty, and give to local nonprofit organizations.
+In 2012, Jacobs and his younger daughter Alexa were featured on ABC’s reality show Secret Millionaire, where wealthy participants live undercover for a week in poverty and give to local nonprofit organizations.
 Jacobs gave more than $150,000 in donations to three groups: International Youth Organization, GI Go Fund and Glass Roots.

 In 2016, Jacobs suffered a serious injury after crashing during the Motorcycle Cannonball.
 Due to gravel on the road, Jacobs crashed his 1915 Harley-Davidson.
 His injuries resulted in broken bones, a bicep tear, and a shoulder replacement.
-It took seven months of recovery for Jacobs to begin painting again.
+It took seven months of recovery before Jacobs could return to his painting.
 He completed a second surgery in December 2020 to improve on his previous surgery.